Nissan Cabstar

 Nissan Cabstar (kana:日産・キャブスター Kyabusutā) is the name used in Japan for two lines of pickup trucks and light commercial vehicles sold by Nissan and built by UD Nissan Diesel, a Volvo AB (now Isuzu) company and by Renault-Nissan Alliance for the European market.
 The name originated with the 1968 Datsun Cabstar, but this was gradually changed over to "Nissan" badging in the early 1980s.
-The lighter range (1-1.5 tons) replaced the earlier Cabstar and Homer, while the heavier Caball and Clipper were replaced by the 2-4 ton range Atlas (kana:日産・アトラス).
+The lighter 1-1.5 tons range Atlas (kana:日産・アトラス) replaced the earlier Cabstar and Homer, while the heavier Caball and Clipper were replaced by the 2-4 ton range.
 The Cabstar nameplate has been applied to the Atlas and other Nissan trucks in Europe and certain other export markets.
 The Cabstar is known also as the Nissan Cabstar, Renault Maxity and Samsung SV110 depending on the location.
 The range has been sold around the world.
 It shares its platform with the Nissan Caravan.
 In spring 2014, Cabstar is now known as NT400.